Olive, Again: "The Friend"

 In Maple Tree Apartments, Olive befriends Isabelle Daignault — the mother from Amy and Isabelle (1999).
 The two form a close friendship, caring for one another.
 Isabelle reflects with regret and shame for cutting off her daughter's hair, saying to Olive, "The memory haunts me."
 Olive's oldest age mentioned in the novel is 86.

 Reception

-The review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, noted that the novel generally received rave feedback, based on a total of 28 reviews: 18 "Rave" reviews, 10 "Positive" reviews, and 2 "Mixed" reviews.
 Kirkus Reviews praised the novel, writing, "Beautifully written and alive with compassion, at times almost unbearably poignant.
 A thrilling book in every way."
-While Publishers Weekly called the novel "cohesive" and wrote, "Strout again demonstrates her gift for zeroing in on ordinary moments in the lives of ordinary people to highlight their extraordinary resilience."
+Publishers Weekly called the novel "cohesive" and wrote, "Strout again demonstrates her gift for zeroing in on ordinary moments in the lives of ordinary people to highlight their extraordinary resilience."
 In her review for The Washington Post, Joan Frank gave the novel a positive review, calling it "arguably better than the original" and writing, "Sentences flow in simplest words and clearest order — yet line after line hammers home some of the most complex human rawness you'll ever read."